zengzzzzz/golang-trending-archive/README.md

 * 【2024-03-01】[cbh123 / stickerbaker](https://github.com/cbh123/stickerbaker) - Let's bake some (AI) stickers!
 ## Go

+* 【2024-03-29】[cheat / cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
+* 【2024-03-29】[charmbracelet / freeze](https://github.com/charmbracelet/freeze) - Generate images of code and terminal output 📸
+* 【2024-03-29】[pdfcpu / pdfcpu](https://github.com/pdfcpu/pdfcpu) - A PDF processor written in Go.
 * 【2024-03-26】[cortezaproject / corteza](https://github.com/cortezaproject/corteza) - Low-code platform
 * 【2024-03-26】[wendy512 / iec104](https://github.com/wendy512/iec104) - GoLang IEC104 library
 * 【2024-03-26】[terrastruct / d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.